Dynamic Earth (Edinburgh)

-Dynamic Earth (originally known as Our Dynamic Earth) is a not-for-profit visitor attraction and science centre in Edinburgh and is Scotland's largest interactive visitor attraction.
-It is located in the Holyrood area, beside the Scottish Parliament building and at the foot of Salisbury Crags.
+Dynamic Earth (originally known as Our Dynamic Earth) is a not-for-profit visitor attraction and science centre in Edinburgh, and is Scotland's largest interactive visitor attraction.
+It is located in Holyrood, beside the Scottish Parliament building and at the foot of Salisbury Crags.
 It is a registered charity under Scottish law and is owned as The Dynamic Earth Charitable Trust.
 The centre was opened by Queen Elizabeth II in 1999.

-The project is located close to where renowned Scottish geologist James Hutton lived and worked in the city in the 18th century.
-The Dynamic Earth Trust says its aim is: "to consistently be the most fun place to play, learn and work.”
-A permanent visitor attraction which presents the story of the planet - how it was created; how it continues to evolve, the prospects for mankind and the effect of hazards both natural and manmade."
+The project is located close to where Scottish geologist James Hutton lived and worked in the city in the 18th century.
+The attraction's aim is to "consistently be the most fun place to play, learn and work... which presents the story of the planet - how it was created; how it continues to evolve, the prospects for mankind and the effect of hazards both natural and manmade."

 History

-The new exhibition was funded by the Millennium Commission in association with The Heritage Lottery Fund and the Scottish Government as part of an urban regeneration project for former industrial land in the Holyrood area.
+The exhibition was funded by the Millennium Commission in association with The Heritage Lottery Fund and the Scottish Government as part of an urban regeneration project for former industrial land in the Holyrood area.
 The location was previously on a site which was latterly a gas-works and part of the old Holyrood Brewery.
-The brewers Scottish & Newcastle donated the site for public use in 1988 however the brewery did not vacate the site until the mid-1990s.
+The brewers Scottish & Newcastle donated the site for public use in 1988, although the brewery did not vacate the site until the mid-1990s.

-The new exhibition cost around £34 million to design and construct (out of a budget of £150 million for the entire area) and was the first major United Kingdom millennium attraction to open.
+The exhibition cost around £34 million to design and construct (out of a budget of £150 million for the entire area) and was the first major United Kingdom millennium attraction to open.
 Other exhibitions funded by the Millennium Commission include the Glasgow Science Centre, the Falkirk Wheel and the Millennium Dome in London.
 The centre was officially opened by Queen Elizabeth II in 1999.